Carol Victor, Hereditary Prince of Albania: World War II

-During the Second World War, Carol Victor served as an officer in the German army in Romania, and in the autumn of 1941 there was speculation that the Germans, who had occupied Kingdom of Serbia, including the Kosovo with Albanian majority, would use him to rally Albanians to the German cause.
+During the Second World War, Carol Victor served as an officer in the German army in Romania, and in the autumn of 1941 there was speculation that the Germans, who had occupied Kingdom of Yugoslavia, including the Kosovo with Albanian majority, would use him to rally Albanians to the German cause.
 This worried Mussolini's Foreign Minister, Count Ciano, to such extent that in November 1941, he accused the Germans of aiming to construct a new Albanian state led by Prince Carol Victor, which would be anti-Italian and whose militia would take oath directly to Hitler.
 There appeared to be little truth to Ciano's fears, and the Germans reassured him they had no such ambition for the prince.
 At the time of second/third Battle of Cassino he belonged to the 44th Infantry Division.

 On the death of his father, on 18 April 1945 at Predeal, near Sinaia, in Romania, he succeeded as Head of the Princely House of Albania (Wied) and Sovereign Grand Master of the Order of the Black Eagle although he made no public claim to the throne of Albania.
 Within less than a year of his father's death, both his uncles William Frederick (6.
 Fürst zu Wied) and Victor, former German ambassador to Sweden (1933 -1943) died.
 Also in 1945, his uncle Günther (5.
 Fürst von Schönburg-Waldenburg), Sophie's brother, was expropriated without compensation and interned at Rügen island (Sächsische Biografie).
 His sister, Princess Marie Eleonore of Albania (Princesha e Shqipërisë) died in a communist internment camp at Miercurea Ciuc, Romania, on 29 September 1956, without issue.